bufbuild/docs.buf.build/docs/bsr/remote-generation/hosted-plugins.md

 > As a best practice, when referencing remote plugins we recommend including the version of the plugin to ensure reproducible code generation.

 It is possible to reference both local and remote plugins within a single template file.
-The `buf generate` command issues an RPC to the BSR to execute the remote plugins against the given module.
+The `buf generate` command issues an RPC to the BSR to execute the remote plugins against the given input.
 Once execution is finished the output is written out to disk.

 ```terminal
 $ buf generate buf.build/demolab/theweather